 Giant hogweed can be effectively treated with herbicide, requiring successive years of treatment.
 Quicker results can be obtained via excavation of the plant and surrounding seed-infested soils.

 Giant Hogweed: Herbicide Treatment Programme

 Correct application of systemic herbicide can kill a plant outright, with the application of herbicide timed to stop the plant flowering and producing seed.
-Successive years of treatment are required when the surrounding soils harbour previous years' seed.
+Successive years of treatment are required when the surrounding soils harbour previous years' seeds.
 These seeds will germinate as they find space and light, requiring ongoing monitoring and treatment to infested areas, typically over a period of 3 to 5 years.

 Giant Hogweed: Excavation

 Giant hogweed can be excavated to provide an immediate eradication solution.
 This is sometimes desirable in public space areas where the plants are posing an immediate health risk.
-Excavation is also required where there are change of land-use proposals for the infested area, such as a housing development.
+Excavation is also required where there are changes in land-use proposals for the infested area, such as a housing development.
 Where development, for example, will disturb the area the plant and soils containing the seed are classed as a controlled waste if removed from site.

-Excavation requires removal of the plant, its deep tap root and a shallow depth of soils surrounding the plant to remove the potential seed bank.
+Excavation requires removal of the plant, its deep taproot and a shallow depth of soils surrounding the plant to remove the potential seed bank.

 Is Giant Hogweed Dangerous?

 Yes, it is!
 When treating or excavating Giant hogweed, our operatives wear full PPE to avoid accidental contact with the plant.
 Any attempt at removing or treating Giant hogweed should only be undertaken by a professional company that understands the danger of the plant and how to deal with it.